manuelesimi/Mercury/README.md

     shell> <activemq_home>/bin/activemq start

-The conf folder contains the configuration files used to test the API. `activemq.xml` enables only AMPQ transport connector and creates the authorization and authentication settings expected by the API.
+The conf folder contains the configuration files used to test the API. `activemq.xml` enables only OpenWire transport connector and creates the authorization and authentication settings expected by the API.

 These files can be copied in the following folder (make a copy of the original ones before):